Upper Endoscopy GERD/Reflux Procedures in Baltimore, Maryland

 Do not eat or drink anything for eight hours before the procedure.

-Medications for high blood pressure, heart conditions, or thyroid conditions may be taken with a small sip of water before the procedure.
-If you have diabetes and use insulin, you must adjust the dosage of insulin the day of the test.
-Your diabetes care provider will help you with this adjustment.
-Bring your diabetes medication with you to your appointment so you can take it after the procedure.
+If you take medications for conditions such as high blood pressure, thyroid diseases, or a heart condition, you will be able to take them with a sip of water before the procedure.
+If you have diabetes and use insulin, you will need to adjust the insulin dosage on the day of the procedure.
+Make sure you consult with your diabetes care provider before doing so.
+Remember to have your diabetes medication with you to take when the procedure is complete.

-Make arrangements to have someone drive you home following the endoscopy.
-The sedation given during the procedure causes drowsiness and dizziness and impairs your judgment, making it unsafe for you to drive or operate machinery for up to eight hours following the procedure.
+It is important to arrange for someone to drive you home after the upper endoscopy, as the sedation used during the procedure can cause drowsiness, dizziness, and impaired judgment.
+It will make it unsafe for you to drive or operate machinery for up to eight hours following the procedure.

 Risks